AnthonySteele/anthonysteele.github.io/AsyncResync.md

 ### Just Wait.

-This is group of properties and methods calls like `.Result`, `.GetAwaiter().GetResult()` and `.Wait()`.
-It is appropriate in simple cases.
+This is group of properties and methods calls,  `.Result`, `.GetAwaiter().GetResult()` and `.Wait()`.

 This is very risky and problematic.
-If you are running somewhere with a synchronisation context (Windows forms, WFP & ASP) or inside a library, you should absolutely avoid this at all costs.
-This is where deadlocks can occur as you will be preventing any continuations inside the `Task` returning function from being able to be continued on the current (and now blocked) synchronisation context.
+If you are running somewhere with a synchronisation context (Windows forms, WFP & ASP) or inside a library that can be used in those kinds of apps, you should absolutely avoid this at all costs.
+This is where deadlocks can occur as you will prevent any continuations inside the `Task` returning function from being able to be continued on the current (and now blocked) synchronisation context.

 ### Launch a task with `Task.Run`.